 Covid-19 and dress code etiquette.
 2020 was a year full of pajamas, sports pants, and slippers, and many other preferred items of leisure clothing for workers.
 This was endorsed by those who were forced to retire to their home office.

-With nowhere to go and with kitchen tables, sofas, or beds being the prevailing workstations, what was the point of wearing formal clothing you may wonder.
+With nowhere to go and with kitchen tables, sofas, or beds being the prevailing workstations, what was the point of wearing formal clothing?

 However, with vaccines circulating, employees now face the possibility of getting back to work and unfortunately may have to abandon their casual pants for smarter, more job-appropriate suits.

 Workplace-friendly fashion is evolving rapidly as uniforms, once a mandatory corporate requirement, have been replaced by flexible workwear.

 The onslaught of COVID-19 has further changed people’s views on office wear and tear, choosing comfort over appearance every time.

 With nowhere to go and almost no one to impress, the vast majority of people this year spent more time in their pajamas than they rather admit.

 Consumers are prioritizing comfort over style, giving up buying fashionable clothing for basic clothing in neutral colors and comfortable fabrics.
 Because, let’s face it, who’s going to judge seeing you in the same shirt three days in a row?
 Your cat?
 Your roommate?